 States receive a rating of "Good," "Fair," or "Poor" for each SSDQ measure and an overall State rating.
 The FMCSA developed the color-coded SSDQ map as a visual tool for States to use for improving crash and inspection data reported to FMCSA.
-Figure 2 depicts the overall data quality rating for each State based on the following criteria: good/green for States with at least one good crash measure, one good inspection measure, and no poor measures; fair/yellow for States with no more than one poor measure; poor/red for States with two or more poor measures.
-Red-flagged States are automatically rated poor overall.
+Figure 2 depicts the overall data quality rating for each State based on the following criteria: good/green for States with at least one good crash measure, one good inspection measure, and no poor measures; fair/yellow for States with no more than one poor measure; and poor/red for States with two or more poor measures.

 Figure 2.
 Map.
-SSDQ Map-Overall State Ratings, September 2014
+SSDQ Map-Overall State Ratings, September 2016

 SSDQ Continuous Improvement: The SSDQ performance measures have undergone continuous development, with new measures added and existing ones refined as part of an ongoing effort to improve State data quality.
-Table 3 summarizes the States' overall rating as the performance measures have evolved since the inception of the SSDQ program.
+Table 2 summarizes the States' overall rating as the performance measures have evolved since the inception of the SSDQ program.